-STAATSKOERANT, 22 JULIE 2011

-- (iii) keep and maintain proper books of account and other records in respect of the policies referred to in paragraph (a) and allow the short-term insurer or Lloyd's underwriter, its statutory actuary, if appointed, and its auditors full and unfettered access to those books of account and records; and - (iv) make available to the short-term insurer or Lloyd's underwriter, its statutory actuary, if appointed, and its auditors the policies referred to in paragraph (a) and any information relating thereto, including the names, identity numbers and contact details of policyholders, insured persons and beneficiaries, upon request; - (i) prohibit that other person to delegate, assign or subcontract any of the functions referred to in paragraphs (b) to (f) to another person; - (j) state the circumstances under which the agreement will lapse or may be terminated, and the necessary steps that must be taken to ensure the effective and efficient termination of the agreement taking into account the interests of policyholders.

-(3) A written agreement referred to in subsection (1), subject to any requirements, limitations or prohibitions as may be prescribed by regulation---

-- (a) may not authorise that other person to add an amount to any gross premium referred to in subsection (2)(d): - (b) may not authorise that other person to deduct any amount from any claims referred to in subsection (2)(f); or - (c) may provide or prohibit that person to directly or indirectly participate in the profits attributable to the policies referred to in subsection 2(a).

-(4) A person that entered into an agreement contemplated in subsection (1) with a short-term insurer or Lloyd's underwriter may-

-- (a) render the services contemplated in subsection (1)(a) to (e) in respect of any kind of short-term policy issued by that short-term insurer or Lloyd's underwriter identified in the agreement only in accordance with any requirements, limitations or prohibitions as may be prescribed by regulation; and - (b) not render any of the services contemplated in subsection (I)(a) to (e) in respect of any kind of short-term policy issued by that short-term insurer or Lloyd's underwriter not identified in the agreement.

-(5) Despite any term to the contrary contained in an agreement contemplated in subsection (1), the short-term insurer or Lloyd's underwriter that entered into the agreement remains-

-- (a) responsible for compliance with this Act; - (b) liable for any claims relating to policies included in the agreement, including any claims that may arise because of the failure of that other person to comply with the agreement; and - (c) the owner of any information and documentation relating to the policies contemplated in the agreement, which must, upon termination of the agreement, be returned to the short-term insurer or Lloyd's underwriter.

-(6) Any party to a written agreement referred to in subsection (1) must on request make a copy of that agreement available to the Registrar.
+- (iv) make available to the long-term insurer, its statutory actuary and its auditors the policies referred to in paragraph (a) and any information relating thereto, including the names, identity numbers and contact details of policyholders, insured persons and beneficiaries, upon request; - (i) prohibit that other person to delegate, assign or subcontract any of the functions referred to in paragraphs (b) to (f) to another person; and - (i) state the circumstances under which the agreement will lapse or may be terminated, and the necessary steps that must be taken to ensure the effective and efficient termination of the agreement taking into account the interests of policyholders. - (3) A written agreement referred to in subsection (1), subject to any requirements, limitations or prohibitions as may be prescribed by regulation- - may not authorise that other person to add an amount to any gross premium referred to in subsection (2)(d); - (b) may not authorise that other person to deduct any amount from any claims referred to in subsection (2)(f); - may provide or prohibit that person to directly or indirectly participate in the profits attributable to the policies referred to in subsection 2(a). - (4) A person that entered into an agreement contemplated in subsection (1) with a long-term insurer may- - (a) render the services contemplated in subsection (I)(a) to (e) in respect of any kind of long-term policy issued by that long-term insurer identified in the agreement only in accordance with any requirements, limitations or prohibitions as may be prescribed by regulation; and - not render any of the services contemplated in subsection (1)(a) to (e) in respect of any kind of long-term policy issued by that long-term insurer not identified in the agreement. - (5) Despite any term to the contrary contained in an agreement contemplated in subsection (1) the longterm insurer that entered into the agreement remains- - responsible for compliance with this Act; (a) - liable for any claims relating to policies included in the agreement, including any claims that may arise because of the failure of that other person to comply with the agreement; and - the owner of any information and documentation relating to the policies contemplated in the agreement, which must, upon termination of the agreement, be returned to the long-term insurer. - (6) Any party to a written agreement referred to in subsection (1) must make a copy of that agreement available to the Registrar on request.

-Polity